casadeagua/Senior_Thesis/README.md

 ## Contact Me:

-If you have any questions about my paper or findings, please feel free to contact me at: amwaterhouse@ucsd.edu and I would be happy to discuss anything regarding the paper
+If you have any questions about my paper or findings, please feel free to contact me at: *amwaterhouse@ucsd.edu* and I would be happy to discuss anything regarding the paper, methodology, or related subjects